 The book includes over 150 images, some never published before (including one of a young John Betjeman at the Lynam holiday home in Cornwall).

-Although you can’t buy a copy yet, please do register your interest by filling in the form below:
+Please do register your interest by submitting the form below:

 You will be contacted as soon as the book is available for sale.